TarasKiricenko/Project-3/README.md

 # CEST Coworking and Event Space

+<h2>Overview:</h2>
+Software Engineering Immersive Course - Project-3 - Group Project - 10 days.

+<h2>My colleagues, who also worked on this project:</h2>
+<a href="https://github.com/emilesherrott">Emile Sherrot</a> | <a href="https://github.com/sarandis10">Sarantis Atonakas</a> | <a href="https://github.com/crigrande">Cristina Grande</a>

+<h2>Brief:</h2>
-Group project with 4 people working oi it.
+Group project with 4 people working on it.
 Time for development - just over a week.
-Here we had to build full stack product, which is a take at WeWork website.
+Task was to build full stack product, with CRUD functionality and registration/login features.

-<h2>Brief:</h2>
+<h2>Description:</h2>
-Website, which allows people to find office or hot desk around the globe.
-We had to use database we made ourselves, and data stored in it.
-User can browse this website as a guest, find out where our imaginable partners located on the map, also read short descriptions about them and add their own workspace to our website.
-When registered and logged in, CRUD functionality is available, and user can also comment and leave ratings to the venues.
+The project is a website, which allows people to find office or hot desk space around the globe.
+We had to use a database we made ourselves, along with the data stored within it.
+Users can browse this website as a guest, find out where our imaginable partners are located on the map, read short descriptions about them and add their own workspace to our website.
+When registered and logged in, CRUD functionality is available, and users can also comment and leave ratings to the venues.

 <h2>Key features:</h2>
-Ability to browse the look up for venues in search bar, map with displayed venues, comments and rating, registering of own workspace.
+The site has the following key features: the ability to browse and look up venues in the search bar, map with displayed venues, comment and rate, register of own workspace.

 <h2>Deployed project:</h2>
 <a href="https://cest-sei-project-3.herokuapp.com/">CEST Coworking and Event Space</a>